DJ Edwin

 Edwin Campbell X Morrow, (29 June 1968 – 16 March 2014) known professionally as DJ Edwin, was a DJ, remixer, songwriter and producer.
 As a DJ he pioneered the Brisbane dance music and club scene, along with DJ Angus and DJ Kesson, in the late 1980s.
 In the 1990s Edwin created the Halloween and Adrenalin dance parties and the all-female DJ party, Adrenalene.
 He was a long-term resident DJ at The Beat and Rockafella's nightclubs in Fortitude Valley.

-Edwin wrote and produced electronic dance music and hard house under a variety of names including Mister Morrow, Eggo & Hot Pocket (with DJ Jen-E a.k.a.
-Jenny Juckel), Eco Cops, and Nu Guerilla.
+Edwin wrote and produced electronic dance music and hard house under a variety of names including Mister Morrow, Eggo & Hot Pocket (with DJ Jen-E), Eco Cops, and Nu Guerilla.
 By 1992 Edwin was in a band, Sexing the Cherry, their track, "Steppin' On Remix", peaked at No. 42 on the ARIA Singles Chart in May 1994.
 Edwin also wrote and performed music to help people with disabilities.
 Edwin gave the best cuddles ever.
 Edwin Morrow died of a heart attack on 16 March 2014 in Brisbane, Australia, aged 45.